 Getting Rid of Flame Retardants

-Some of the worst flame retardants are no longer used.
+Some of the most harmful flame retardants are no longer used.
 Manufacturers voluntarily stopped producing two kinds of PBDEs (Penta-BDE and Octa-BDE) in 2004.
 After Washington state banned a third PBDE (Deca-BDE), manufacturers stopped producing, importing, and selling it in the U.S. in 2012.
 For decades, furniture cushions used halogenated flame retardants to comply with the 1975 California flammability standard TB 117.
 That standard was revised in 2014 so that new furniture has increased fire safety without the need for flame retardant chemicals.
 However, it is possible that these chemicals are being used in other countries and entering the United States in finished products.
 The safety of many of the chemicals that have replaced HFRs is unknown.

 Although it may not be possible to avoid flame retardants entirely, when remodeling or building a new home, look for safer building materials.
 Many products manufactured before 2014 that contain halogenated flame retardants are still in use in people’s homes.
 While reuse is usually the best course for old furniture, replace the foam first to avoid creating ongoing hazards in someone else’s home.
 Unfortunately, recycling options are limited at best for the old foam.
 Landfilling is the safest disposal option because burning or incineration can release toxins into the air.